Failed Root Canal Symptoms & Detection

 Is It Possible to Repair a Failed Root Canal?

-• Apicoectomy (removing the tip of the root)
+• Apicoectomy (surgically removing the tip of the root and sealing it).

 Can You See a Failed Root Canal on an X-ray?